eco-stake/restake/README.md

 WantedBy=multi-user.target
 ```

+For NPM installs, remove `Requires` and `After` directives, and change `ExecStart` to `ExecStart=/usr/bin/npm run autostake`.

 ##### Create a systemd timer file

 The timer file defines the rules for running the restake service every day.
 All rules are described in the [systemd documentation](https://www.freedesktop.org/software/systemd/man/systemd.timer.html).

 Note: Helpful calculator for determining restake times for `OnCalendar` can also be found at https://crontab.guru/.